Knowledge-Grounded Self-Rationalization via Extractive and Natural Language Explanations: Experiments

-The components of \ours{} for the VL tasks are: \begin{itemize}[leftmargin=*] \itemsep{0.1em} \item \textbf{Rationale extraction:} We use a transformer-based VL model, UNITER \cite{DBLP:conf/eccv/ChenLYK0G0020}, which uses self-attention to learn contextualized representations for image-text input pairs.
-We add two MLPs on top of UNITER are used to generate the distributions for each latent rationale selector from the image and text input. \item \textbf{Commonsense resource:} We use \texttt{VisualCOMET} \cite{DBLP:conf/eccv/ParkBMFC20} as image-based commonsense module that is fine-tuned on ATOMIC \cite{DBLP:conf/aaai/SapBABLRRSC19}.
-For text rationales, we follow the same structure as in the NL setup. \item \textbf{NLE and task output:} We combine UNITER \cite{DBLP:conf/eccv/ChenLYK0G0020}, an encoder for image-text pairs, and GPT-2 \cite{radford2019language}, a language decoder, following \cite{DBLP:journals/corr/abs-2105-03761}.
-We adapt GPT-2 to condition on the representations learned by UNITER for VL inputs.
-We use nucleus sampling ($p=0.95$) for decoding NLEs from GPT-2.
-Like NL tasks, a linear layer followed by a softmax are used for task prediction. \end{itemize}
+The components of \ours{} for the \textbf{VL tasks} are: \textbf{Rationale extraction:} We use a transformer-based VL model, UNITER \cite{DBLP:conf/eccv/ChenLYK0G0020}, which uses self-attention to learn contextualized representations for image-text input pairs.
+We add two MLPs on top of UNITER, which are used to generate the distributions for the latent ER selection from the image and text input; \textbf{Knowledge source:} We use \texttt{VisualCOMET} \cite{DBLP:conf/eccv/ParkBMFC20} as an image-based commonsense module, which is fine-tuned on ATOMIC \cite{DBLP:conf/aaai/SapBABLRRSC19}.
+For text ERs, we follow the same setup as in the NL setup; \textbf{NLE and task output:} We use GPT-2 \cite{radford2019language}, a language decoder, for NLE generation.
+We adapt GPT-2 to condition on the representations learned by UNITER for VL inputs and use nucleus sampling ($p=0.95$) for decoding the NLEs.
+A linear layer followed by a softmax is used for task prediction.

-\paragraph{NL Baselines.\footnote{ We used the codes from the original implementations.}} We use a general-purpose NLE generation model, WT5 \cite{DBLP:journals/corr/abs-2004-14546}, as the SOTA for all NL tasks.
-For ComVE, we further investigate a trivial heuristic baseline (Neg-Heu), where we construct an NLE by negating the nonsensical input sentence (we exploited the nature of the task, and short and simple input, hence negating was easy in this case -- we add ``not'').
-For example, if the model predicts ``Cars can fly'' as nonsensical, a~trivial justification can be ``Cars cannot fly''.
-For e-SNLI and COSe, we also compare with their respective SOTA models that generate NLEs: NILE \cite{DBLP:conf/acl/KumarT20} and GPT-2 \cite{DBLP:conf/acl/RajaniMXS19}, respectively.
+\newpara{Baselines.} We consider existing self-explainable models with the SOTA explanations (NLEs or ERs) as baselines.
+We also compare \ours{}~with models that are SOTA for task performance (all until now are black-box models for our tasks).

+\newpara{NL Baselines.\footnote{ We used the implementations from the original works.}} The current SOTA for NLEs in all three NL tasks was obtained by WT5 \cite{DBLP:journals/corr/abs-2004-14546}, a general-purpose NLE generation model.
+We also compare with works that model NLEs specifically for a dataset: WT5 for ComVE, NILE \cite{DBLP:conf/acl/KumarT20} for e-SNLI, and CAGE \cite{DBLP:conf/acl/RajaniMXS19} for COSe.